x-team/symphony-tutorial/README.md

 ```
 #### b) News page output

 Yey!
 We have our news page with all content from the system.
-The HTML output is this:
+The HTML output contains just what you would expect:

 ```html
 <!DOCTYPE h1 PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">